energywebfoundation/ocn-node/README.md

 The Open Charging Network (OCN) Client with OCPI 2.2 connection.

 **This software is in alpha**.

 Starting from end of July, a testing period will be run to aid and inform development.
+The main branch, currently`open-testing`, refers to the version run during this test period, and is connected to the [OCN Registry](https://bitbucket.org/shareandcharge/ocn-registry/src/master/) which has been deployed on the [Energy Web
+Foundation's Volta test network](https://energyweb.atlassian.net/wiki/spaces/EWF/pages/702677023/Chain+Volta+Test+Network).

+OCN Registry smart contract address: `0x668956FE2Eb6ED52C5a961b02bEEbAc8913A2731`

+This version contains automatic registering of OCPI platforms to the OCN Registry, as a means of allowing easier registration. **Future version will not support this feature**; OCPI platforms should either manage their OCN Registry listing themselves or delegate the work to an additional service running on top of the Open Charging Network.

-Additionally, contributions are always welcome in the form of pull requests and issues.
+Additionally, as the aim is for this to be a community project, contributions are always welcome in the form of comments, pull requests, raised issues, etc., though there are currently no published contributing guidelines.

+The latest development is focused on the [`develop`](https://bitbucket.org/shareandcharge/ocn-client/src/develop/) branch.
+As such, contributions should largely be submitted there.

 ## API Documentation